AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/mobile streaming quickstart.md

-This page shows how to start the mobile streaming with the Agora SDK.
-In a live streaming channel, a user joins the channel either as the host or an audience member.
+This page shows how to start mobile streaming with the Agora SDK.
+In a live streaming channel, a user joins a live streaming channel as either the host or an audience member.

 Agora also provides an open-source [sample project](https://github.com/AgoraIO/API-Examples/tree/dev/rsk/Android/APIExample/app/src/main/java/io/agora/api/example/examples/advanced/CDNStreaming) for your reference.

 <div class="alert note">
-The domain name used in the sample project is for demonstration purpose only.
+The domain name used in the sample project is for demonstration purposes only.
 In a production context, ensure you use domain names appropriate for production.
 </div>

 ## Prerequisites